zatricion/Arachnid/README.md

 Spiderweb
 ---------
 Each pathmarks documents the sites a user navigated through before finding their desired information.
-As such, membership in a pathmark is a vastly more useful measure of the importance of a page with regards to a particular search query than link-based metrics such as PageRank.
+As such, membership in a pathmark could be a more useful measure of the importance of a page with regards to a particular search query than link-based metrics such as PageRank.
+In addition, searches can be carried out by supplying an interesting URL rather than a traditional query.

 An optional setting in the Pathmarks extension will allow users to anonymously send their pathmarks to Spiderweb.
 Spiderweb will then aggregate the pathmarks to provide recommendations based on a given URL or search query.